-It is understood that what Palgrove has achieved in results released this morning has never been achieved in 23 years of Ekka Paddock to Palate competitions.
+What Palgrove has achieved in results released this morning has never previously been accomplished in more than 20 years of Ekka Paddock to Palate competitions.

 Joining Palgrove on the major winner’s podium this year is one of the industry’s best known former leaders, ex-MLA and NFF chair David Crombie, Aurelian Pastoral Company, whose Angus Ultrablack steers took out the overall championship in the 70-day HGP trade class (Class 38).

 The overall winner of the fourth major class – the Wagyu Challenge (Class 39) – this year was Darren Hamblin, Strathdale, Springsure – see full details on the Wagyu section winners in today’s separate article.